CodingEDI/CodingEDI.github.io/content/gallery/david.md

     url: "https://github.com/Public-Health-Scotland"
 ---

-### Using open source software to develop Reproducible Analytical Pipelines to improve quality and trust in official statistics
+### Developing Reproducible Analytical Pipelines with open source software improves quality and trust in official statistics

 Public Health Scotland is the primary producer of official statistics for the NHS in Scotland and has around 200 public releases of data each year.